 Reserve Data Help Safeguard Community and Watershed Health

-The System-Wide Monitoring Program detects estuary pollutant levels, toxic shellfish dangers, and many other threats to people and the environment.
+The Takeaway: The System-Wide Monitoring Program detects estuary pollutant levels, toxic shellfish dangers, and many other threats to people and the environment.

 Of the 32 largest cities in the world, 22 are located on estuaries.
 In the U.S., the National Estuarine Research Reserves System’s environmental monitoring program sounds the alert when water-quality conditions pose potential dangers to people, places, or natural resources, as shown by the following examples.

 - In Alaska, the Kachemak Bay Reserve’s harmful algal bloom alerts have been potentially lifesaving to thousands of recreational and subsistence shellfish consumers, with a recent Facebook post quickly reaching more than 18,000 rural residents to warn of toxic shellfish dangers.